About UNDP in Belarus

 UNDP's key development partners and donors on Belarus are: the European Union, the Russian Federation, the Global Environment Facility, Poland, the United Kingdom.

 What are our results?

 UNDP works to produce concrete and measurable results.
 The agency also works to ensure that the individuals, institutions and systems assisted by UNDP continue to function effectively after external support ceases and, in fact, have the capacity to improve continuously their ways of working.

 - UNDP assisted Belarus with design and implementation of its national low-carbon development strategies and facilitated green investments, minimizing financial burden on public funds.
-Together with the EU, the Global Environment Facility, the GEF Small Grants Programme, UNDP has supported projects in energy efficiency, renewable energy, sustainable peatlands management, flood protection, and green economy development, including:
+Together with the EU, the Global Environment Facility and the GEF Small Grants Programme, UNDP has supported projects in energy efficiency, renewable energy, sustainable peatlands management, flood protection, and green economy development, including:

 - Expanded renewable energy to transition residential building and schools away from fossil fuel dependency; shifting to renewable energy sources.
 Energy efficient measures offer a four-fold reduction of thermal energy consumption and reduction of GHG emission of CO2 up to 10 thousand tons per building.

 - Helped Belarus cut CO2 emission by more than two million tons by restoring 51,000 ha of damaged peatlands turning them back into “carbon sinks”.
-In tandem, UNDP also contributed to the development of the National Strategy on Peatlands Use — the first national document to protect the Belarusian peatlands from unsustainable use in the future.
+UNDP also contributed to the development of the National Strategy on Peatlands Use — the first national document to protect the Belarusian peatlands from unsustainable use in the future.

 - Supported Belarus in its adoption of its first National Human Rights Action Plan in November 2016 that sets a framework for government action and covers a wide list of human rights concerns, including the rights of people with disabilities and the death penalty.